LED: Lexicon-Enlightened Dense Retriever for Large-Scale Retrieval: Introduction

-Our contributions are summarized as follows: (1) To the best of our knowledge, we are the first to consider improving the dense retriever by imitating the retriever based on the lexicon-aware representation model upon PLM; (2) We propose two strategies including lexicon-augmented contrastive training and pair-wise rank-consistent regularization to inject lexical knowledge into the dense retriever; (3) Evaluation results on three benchmarks show that our method brings consistent and significant improvements to the dense retriever with a comparable lexicon-aware retriever as a teacher and a new state-of-the-art performance is achieved.
+Our contributions are three-fold: (1) We consider improving the dense retriever by imitating the retriever based on the lexicon-aware representation model upon PLM; (2) We propose two strategies including lexicon-augmented contrastive training and pair-wise rank-consistent regularization to inject lexical knowledge into the dense retriever; (3) Evaluation results on three benchmarks show that our method brings consistent and significant improvements to the dense retriever with a comparable lexicon-aware retriever as a teacher and a new state-of-the-art performance is achieved.